Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 Much like eating disorders that aren’t connected to type 1 diabetes, spotting the signs and symptoms can be difficult because the person affected by an eating disorder might keep them hidden.

-If you are concerned that any of these issues might be affecting someone close to you, please reach out to their Diabetes Healthcare Team or contact one of the organisations listed below for advice, as soon as possible.
+If you are concerned that any of these issues might be affecting you or someone close to you, please reach out to your Diabetes Healthcare Team or contact one of the organisations listed below for advice, as soon as you can.

-Missing or restricting insulin doses can leave someone at risk of developing short and long-term complications.
+Missing or restricting insulin doses, known as insulin omission, can leave someone at risk of developing short and long-term complications.
 Many of these complications can be life-changing or life-threatening.
-Reading the list below may feel scary, but with support and help many of these can be avoided (see below for resources).
-Find out more about the complications of type 1.
+Thinking about complications might feel scary, but with support and help the risks can be reduced.

-If you would like to speak to a professional about type 1 and eating disorders please contact your Diabetes Healthcare Team as soon as possible, or scroll down to the useful links section for details of organisations that can help.
+If you would like to speak to a professional about type 1 and eating disorders contact your Diabetes Healthcare Team as soon as possible or find more information below.

-The T1DE podcast is a series all about type 1 diabetes and disordered eating from the ComPASSION Project team.
+A series about type 1 diabetes and disordered eating from an NHS pilot project that treats T1DE.

 “The long (and continuing) road to recovery began with a visit to my diabetic care team.”